vadimcn/codelldb/MANUAL.md

 ### Pointers

-When displaying pointer and reference variables, CodeLLDB will prefer to display the value of the object pointed to.
-If you would like to see the raw address value, you may toggle this behavior using **Toggle Pointee Summaries** command.
-Another way to display raw pointer address is to add the pointer variable to WATCH panel and specify an explicit format, as described in the previous section.
+Pointer and reference values display the pointee by default.
+To view the raw address:
+- Use the **Toggle Pointee Summaries** command, or
+- Add the pointer to WATCH and apply a numeric format (e.g. `,p` or `,x`).

 ## Expressions

-CodeLLDB implements three expression evaluator types: "simple", "python" and "native".
-These are used wherever user-entered expression needs to be evaluated: in the WATCH panel, in the DEBUG CONSOLE (for input prefixed with `?`) and in breakpoint conditions.<br>
+CodeLLDB provides three expression evaluators: "simple", "python", and "native".
+They are used anywhere expressions are accepted: WATCH panel, DEBUG CONSOLE (inputs prefixed with `?`), and breakpoint conditions.<br>
-By default, "simple" is assumed, however you may change this using the [expressions](#launching-a-new-process) launch configuration property.
-The default type may also be overridden on a per-expression basis using a prefix.
+Default evaluator: `simple`.
+Override globally via the `expressions` launch property, or per expression with a prefix.

 ### Simple expressions
 Prefix: `/se `<br>
-Simple expressions are designed to enable performing basic arithmetic and logical operations on [formatted views](https://lldb.llvm.org/use/varformats.html) of the debuggee variables.
-For example, things like indexing an `std::vector` or comparing `std::string` to a string literal should "just work".
+Simple expressions support arithmetic and logical operations directly on [formatted views](https://lldb.llvm.org/use/varformats.html) of values.
+Indexing an `std::vector` or comparing an `std::string` to a literal should “just work”.

-The followng features are supported:
+The following features are supported:
 - References to variables: all identifiers are assumed to refer to variables in the debuggee current stack frame.
   The identifiers may be qualified with namespaces and template parameters (e.g. `std::numeric_limits<float>::digits`).
 - Embedded [native expressions](#native-expressions): these must be delimited with `${` and `}`.